mongodb/leafygreen-ui/packages/table/UPGRADE.md

 - All LeafyGreen table components accept `forwardRefs`
 - All LeafyGreen table components support `StyledComponents`
 - Rows now support multiline text.
 By default, text truncation is enabled but can be disabled using the `shouldTruncate` prop on `<Table>`.
 When `shouldTruncate` is `true`, all rows will display a single line of text.
 When `false`, rows with long text will display all lines of the content.
+Additionally, when truncation is disabled, text is top-aligned by default.
+You can change this alignment to `middle` or `top` using the new `verticalAlignment` prop.

   ```
     <Table
       table={table}
       shouldTruncate={false}
+      verticalAlignment='middle'
     >
       ...
     </Table>